kantega/notsoserial/README.md

 By default, invoker-defender unserializes the following classes:

-* org.​apache.​commons.​collections.​functors.​InvokerTransformer
+* org.apache.commons.collections.functors.InvokerTransformer
-* org.​apache.​commons.​collections4.​functors.​InvokerTransformer
+* org.apache.commons.collections4.functors.InvokerTransformer
-* org.​codehaus.​groovy.​runtime.​ConvertedClosure
+* org.codehaus.groovy.runtime.ConvertedClosure
-* com.​sun.​org.​apache.​xalan.​internal.​xsltc.​trax.​TemplatesImpl
+* com.sun.org.apache.xalan.internal.xsltc.trax.TemplatesImpl
-* org.​apache.​commons.​collections.​Transformer
+* org.apache.commons.collections.Transformer

 You can add your own classes to this list by passing a comma-separated list of classes as a system property: